 - a) The files containing diamond sieve data and total diamond recovery were merged by matching the values of several other fields (e.g. consignment no., sample ID) that were common to both files (n=1 090). - b) The results for "spillage" samples could not be assigned to a particular lift sample and were therefore discarded (n=1 080). - c) The co-ordinates of hole collars were inserted into the merged file using a lookup table.
 Some random checks confirmed that the lookup procedure had functioned correctly.
 No collar co-ordinates were available for hole number 56, and so this hole was removed from the dataset (n=1 069). - d) Lift sample depth intervals were inserted into the electronic dataset by matching up the hole and sample ticket number fields.
 Records that did not contain a ticket number or sample interval were discarded (n=1 047).
-Most of the lift sample intervals are 1m in length. - e) Each sample interval was assigned a lithology based on the interpreted stratigraphic horizons used by James Alexander in the Vulcan[®] 3-D geological model.
+Most of the lift sample intervals are 1m in length. - e) Each sample interval was assigned a lithology based on the interpreted stratigraphic horizons used by James Alexander in the Vulcan® 3-D geological model.
 This was done by rounding off the lithological contact depth to the nearest sample interval depth.
-One of four lithology codes was assigned to each lift sample - upper gravel, basal gravel, Karoo bedrock or gneiss bedrock.
+One of four lithology codes was assigned to each lift sample upper gravel, basal gravel, Karoo bedrock or gneiss bedrock.
 A few of the bedrock sample intervals proved to have recovered some diamonds, but for the most part were barren.
-It is theoretically possible that the Karoo units may contain some diamonds, since they post-date the f) Since no sample weights were provided, it was decided to calculate a volume field for each lift sample record in order to define the individual sample size.
+It is theoretically possible that the Karoo units may contain some diamonds, since they post-date the

+- Venetia kimberlite, but it is more likely that there has been some minor contamination down the affected holes. - f) Since no sample weights were provided, it was decided to calculate a volume field for each lift sample record in order to define the individual sample size.
 The individual lift sample volume was calculated as the theoretical hole area multiplied by the lift length (theoretical hole area is equal to 1.13m2, since a 1.2m diameter auger was used throughout).
 Once the volume field had been calculated, grades in the form of cts/m3or stns/m3were computed for each sample.